 Boilermen were at the highest risk of getting ill because they worked in poorly ventilated rooms and had no protective equipment.
-A boilerman has the role of operating, maintaining and repairing the hot water systems on a steamship.
-A boilerman is also called a fireman since he deals with the heat registered on a ship.
-This job practically involves a lot of physical work like using the shovel to insert coal to the engine's firebox.
+A boilerman or watertender was responsible for tending to the hot water systems on a steamship by:

-The asbestos exposure area is quite restrained in the case of a boilerman, because his responsibilities were focused only to a restricted area where the boilers were located.
-So, a boilerman was exposed to this dangerous mineral whenever he worked with components like pumps, valves, insulation, coatings or even seals.
+The asbestos exposure area is quite restrained in the case of a boilerman because his responsibilities were focused only on a restricted area where the boilers were located.
+Boilermen were exposed to the dangerous asbestos fibers whenever they worked with components like:

-According to William R., boilerman on USS Compton DD-705, this occupation involved a lot of dangers: "There were a lot of asbestos-contaminated components around us.
+According to William R., a boilerman on USS Compton DD-705, this occupation involved a lot of dangers: "There were a lot of asbestos-contaminated components around us.
 And what made it even more dangerous was the fact that the rooms were not ventilated enough so that we can breathe fresh air".
-He is now suffering from an asbestos-related illness.
+He is now suffering from asbestos-related lung disease.

 Daryl B., a boilerman who worked aboard the USS Sierra (AD-18), says: ''Anyone working in the boiler room was exposed to the fibers; they were present everywhere and in large quantities because asbestos did a great job at insulating the boiler room.
 There was no protective equipment back then as there is now.
 You didn't get any mask or face cover, you couldn't avoid inhaling asbestos, and you were working with your bare hands.''.
 He is now struggling with a persistent cough due to his years of exposure.